-4 May 2010 represents a HSLC westerly type 1 event over the Northeast.
+The case of 4 May 2010 represents a HSLC westerly type 1 event over the Northeast.
 In contrast to the first case study and the type 1 westerly composite, upper-level flow was substantial across the northeast with both poleward jet entrance region dynamics and an approaching mid-level vorticity maximum influencing the convective initiation location.
-Model-derived SBCAPE was exceedingly weak, remaining below 500 J kg−1 across most of the region, due to low surface dewpoints, but 850–500-hPa lapse rates in excess of 6.5–7 K km−1 were in place over the western Northeast domain.
+Model-derived SBCAPE was exceedingly weak, remaining below 500 J kg−1 across most of the region, due to low surface dewpoints ranging from 8 to 11 °C, but 850–500-hPa lapse rates in excess of 6.5–7 K km−1 were in place over the western Northeast domain.
 Deep-layer shear between 35–50 kt provided a favorable dynamic environment for upscale growth of convection.

 A weak surface trough coinciding with the land-lake boundaries of Lake Erie and Lake Ontario provided a focus for early convection within the moist environment in place near BUF.
 As convection quickly propagated eastward, the storms encountered drier air in the boundary layer.
 However, diabatic heating through solar insolation destabilized the boundary layer ahead of the growing MCS and provided a favorable environment for vertical advection of the strong horizontal tropospheric flow over the region.
 Aircraft and sounding data ahead of the advancing MCS indicate high LCL heights ~770 hPa and a well-mixed boundary layer, supporting vertical advection as well as enhanced evaporative cooling of saturated parcels.

 The lack of substantial CAPE, low moisture across the Northeast, and the subtle surface forcing accompanying the MCS likely contributed to the poor forecast performance of this case.
-The transition between the moist convective initiation environment around BUF to the high-LCL environment around ALB and BDL in the late afternoon and evening also presents a forecasting challenge.
+The transition between the moist convective initiation environment around BUF to the environment around ALB and BDL characterized by LCL heights ~770 hPa in the late afternoon and evening also presents a forecasting challenge.
 In this scenario, storms were maintained within the drier environment due to strong midlevel forcing concomitant with a shortwave vorticity maximum and steep mid-and-low level lapse rates.
-Despite the weak CAPE and corresponding upward vertical motions within the convection, strong to severe surface winds were generated through a combination of vertical advection of horizontal momentum along steep potential temperature surfaces and enhanced evaporative cooling of saturated parcels below the cloud base.
+Despite the ≤500 J kg−1 SBCAPE and correspondingly weak upward vertical motions within the convection, strong to severe surface winds were generated through a combination of vertical advection of horizontal momentum along a steep lapse rate and enhanced evaporative cooling of saturated parcels below the cloud base.

 4.1.4.3 4–5 July 2012

-4 July 2012 represents a complicated type 1 northwesterly flow event with high CAPE and variable amounts of deep-layer shear.
+The case of 4 July 2012 represents a complicated type 1 northwesterly flow event with high CAPE and variable amounts of deep-layer shear.
 Over the prior 24 hours, a large area of deep convection over the northern Great Plains and southern Saskatchewan created a ridge of high potential temperature on the DT downstream.
-The enhanced northerly flow on the eastern flank of the convectively enhanced ridge amplified a trough of low potential temperature on the DT over southern Hudson Bay, resulting in the southward propagation of the trough towards the northern Northeast states.
+The enhanced northerly flow on the eastern flank of the convectively enhanced ridge amplified a trough of 324–330 K potential temperature on the DT over southern Hudson Bay, resulting in the southward propagation of the trough towards the northern Northeast states.
 The associated 500-hPa vorticity maximum provided forcing for ascent and enhanced deep-layer shear to 45 kt in southern Quebec in the presence of >1500 J kg−1 SBCAPE around the time of convective initiation at 1800 UTC with higher amounts of SBCAPE across the US–Canadian border.
 This combination of forcing, ample shear and moderate SBCAPE provided support for multicellular and discreet convection capable of producing severe wind and hail across the northern tier of the Northeast.